monkeyDemon/AI-Toolbox/preprocess ToolBox/data_annotation_tool/README.md

 Compared with the tool `data_annotation_tool2.py`, you can now completely remove the mouse operation, and most of the time, you simply press the space bar repeatedly, the operation is much more efficient.

+## data annotation tool3

+`data_annotation_tool3.py` is also a data annotation tool, can handle situation for multiple categories.

+Base on data_annotation_tool.py and data_annotation_tool2.py, we optimized the visualization style so that images with large aspect ratios can also be displayed properly.

+how to use?

+first, the save path has shown in the text box(temporarily does not support modification)

+then, we click 'start' button to select a directory

+after that, all the images in the specified directory will be load one by one

+press 'q' or click the 'Category 1' button to mark it as category 1

+press 'w' or click the 'Category 2' button to mark it as category 2

+press 'e' or click the 'Category 3' button to mark it as category 3

+click the 'QUIT' button to quit

 ## A image select tool